MANUFACTURERS' PROFILES

 KEUFFEL & ESSER

-Former US company (Cited after the New Jersey Historical Society - see its website NJH)
+Former US company (Cited after the New Jersey Historical Society)

 Wilhelm Johann Diedrich Keuffel and Herman Esser were partners in the firm of Keuffel & Esser which was founded in July 1867 at 79 Nassau St. Manhattan.
 They were two German immigrants, who were importers and jobbers of drawing materials and mathematical and surveying instruments.